sstephenson/global_phone/README.md

 GlobalPhone parses, validates, and formats local and international phone numbers according to the [E.164 standard](http://en.wikipedia.org/wiki/E.164).

 **Store and display phone numbers in your app.** Accept phone number input in national or international format.
-Convert phone numbers to international format (`+13125551212`) for storage and retrieval.
+Convert phone numbers to international strings (`+13125551212`) for storage and retrieval.
 Present numbers in national format (`(312) 555-1212`) in your UI.

 **Designed with the future in mind.** GlobalPhone uses format specifications from Google's open-source [libphonenumber](http://code.google.com/p/libphonenumber/) database.
 No need to upgrade the library when a new phone format is introduced—just generate a new copy of the database and check it into your app.